 - Starting at your wake time, work back 7.5 hours to find your bedtime

-- The total amount of time you spend in bed sleeping—or trying to sleep—between bedtime and waking
+- The total amount of time spent in bed sleeping — or trying to sleep — between bedtime and waking

-- How long it takes you to fall asleep
+- How long it takes to fall asleep

-- The amount of time you spent awake during the night
+- The amount of time spent awake during the night

 - Total sleep time: 420 minutes